biocore/scikit-bio-rfcs/active/003-seq-feature.md

 `__init__(self, features=None)`
 - `features` : list of `BoundFeature` objects.
 - Called to initialize the `IntervalMetadata` object
-- The weakrefs will be updated here to link each `BoundFeature` object to the current `IntervalMetadata` object
+- The references will be updated here to link each `BoundFeature` object to the current `IntervalMetadata` object

-`reverse_complement(length)`
-- `length` : int.
-The length of the whole sequence.
-This is required when swapping coordinates
+`reverse_complement()`
 - This performs a reverse complement on all the coordinates with in IntervalTree.
+- Relies on the length method to be implemented in the parent class
 - Set `_staled_tree` to True

 ```python